Simplesd/WEPopover/README_DFH.txt

 - it's been ARCified

 - an image drawing routine can now draw the popup box with either a flat or gradient background.
 This makes it posssible to perfectly add an arrow to the rounded rect and put a border around it without getting pixel fractions.
 To get this add the define "-DDRAW_IMAGES" to your project define list or add to the pch file.
+The project has two schemes now (and two targets), one for the png images and the other for generated images.

 - see the DFH comment in WEPopoverTableViewController.m to force an orientation for testing.